sabman/aicasts.com/011-mobilitydb.md

 `P_NODE_CHOICE: text`: Method for selecting home and work nodes.
 Possible values are 'Network Based' for chosing the nodes with a uniform distribution among all nodes (default) and 'Region Based' to use the population and number of enterprises statistics in the Regions tables.
 Corresponding optional argument: nodeChoice.

+`P_DISTURB_DATA: boolean`: Determine whether imprecision is added to the data generated.
+Possible values are false (no imprecision, default) and true (disturbed data).
+Corresponding optional argument: disturbData.